A Conditional Gradient Framework for Composite Convex Minimization with Applications to Semidefinite Programming: Applications Related Work

+Bilinear saddle point problem covers the maximum margin estimation of structured output models \cite{Taskar2006} and minimax games \cite{VonNeumann1944}.
 In particular, it also covers an important semidefinite programming formulation \cite{Garber2016}, where $\mathcal{X}$ is a spactrahedron and $\mathcal{Y}$ is the simplex.
 Our framework fits perfectly here since the projection onto the simplex can be computed efficiently.
-Here, we defer the derivation of the extension of our framework with the entropy Bregman smoothing for future.
+We defer the extension of our framework with the entropy Bregman smoothing for future.